harryzec/SoundCloud/README.md

 I built a dynamic Wavesurfer that runs in sync with the audio player.
 Users to have the option to either click on the media player to change the place of the song they are in or by clicking the Wave itself.

 This is determined by how far left you clicked inside the div and is divided by the total width of the div.
 This would get you how far you clicked into a song in terms of percent.
-This is sent to the media player component as a WaveEvent This similarly works when you click on the media player and it changes the location of the wave.
+This is sent to the media player component as a WaveEvent.
+This similarly works when you click on the media player and it changes the location of the wave.

 ```JavaScript
 getPosition(el) {